"Thanks to you Brett I've finally got it together. I'm still a little bent but definitely NOT BROKEN. Thank you, thank you."

 "Truly inspiring interviews, especially the Suicidal lady in the end.
 I myself struggle with bp & depression, anxiety, ptsd from a house fire, and thyroid issues, my favorite trigeminal neuralgia!
 All seem to be comorbid conditions, plus oh yeah, mental pause, (menopause).
 Of all, TN, chronic pain, makes me very empathetic to my own detriment.
 I also have issues with time.~wow! ~ & yes, I work when I am able.
 Love it!!!
 Very inspiring and uplifting!
 Thank you, thank you, thank you for all that you do!"

-"The first podcast I have ever listened to was "Not Broken Radio" on 12-25-16.
-I found your site advertised or suggested on my Face Book page and decided to explore the website.
+"The first podcast I have ever listened to was "Not Broken Radio".
 I read enough to be intrigued, that is usually enough, to listen to the "Hypochondria/Health Anxiety Podcast".
 The sound was clear, the pace was perfect to keep interest, Ms. Francis and her guests filled a large void of information regarding the topic.
 I too, am an advocate and have been a speaker at C.I.T (Crisis Intervention Training) and for local college students.
 There is more and mostly with NAMI (National Alliance Mental Illness) here in Florida.
 Also diagnosed Major Depressive Disorder and learning each day how to maintain a stable mood and functionality.
 I will be back to listen to other podcasts and may tune in for a live broadcast.
 Keep up the great work."

 "Not Broken Radio is a great way to hear stories about others who are dealing with mental health barriers.
 Not Broken Radio has helped in several different ways.
 It has taught me that I am not the only one who struggles with a mental health barrier.
 It has shown me that there are many different ways to help one cope with their Mental Health barrier and that what works for on person may not work for another.
 It may take several attempts for one to find what works for them but to never give up trying.
 I have also found that there are in fact places you can go if you have a mental health barrier.
 There may not be many but they are out there and Not Broken Radio has helped inform me of that.
 Not Broken Radio has helped me feel more comfortable with my Mental Health and to embrace it.
 Not Broken Radio is also a great way to talk about your own mental health while still keeping remaining anonymous.
 I have Mental Health Barriers And that makes me amazing."